-In 1994 the great comet crash "Shoemaker-levy 9" into Jupiter occurred spurring me to pursue a curiosity I had always with the night sky.
-I purchased a small telescope then and started a journey I am still enjoying today.
+In 1994 the great comet "Shoemaker-levy 9 crashed into Jupiter occurred, spurring me to pursue a curiosity I had always had with the night sky.
+I purchased a small telescope and began a journey I am still enjoying today.
 Those days were fun but learning alone was difficult at times.
-I remember standing in snow over an hour looking for Saturn.
-I did find find Saturn that night and as with anyone who views it the first time was awestruck.
+I remember standing in snow for over an hour looking for Saturn.
+I did find it that night and, as with anyone who views it the first time, was awestruck.
 I also had a feeling of accomplishment for finding it.
 I could just imagine what it would be like to really discover something like that for the first time.
-After some success albeit with some difficulties, I started looking for assistance.
+After some success, albeit with some difficulties, I started looking for assistance.
 I found and participated in some local star parties located through Sky and Telescope magazine which helped a great deal.
-The internet as I remember it was just becoming useful at that time.
+The internet was also just becoming useful at that time.

-After a couple of partially successful imaging runs including an occultation of Saturn using the Alt Azm styled telescope I decided that I wanted to image and to do that i would need a Equatorial mount and system.
+After a couple of partially successful imaging runs, including an occultation of Saturn using the Alt Azm styled telescope, I decided that I wanted to image and to do that I would need a Equatorial mount and system.
 I started putting a decent system together.
-Money was always an issue but I was destined to get a decent setup.
+Money was always an issue but I was determined to get a decent setup.
 I purchased a Losmandy G-11 mount, a Celestron C8" SCT optical tube and started using that at home and the preserve.
-As I could I added accessories and upgrades and continued to use the G-11 setup for years.
+As my finances allowed I added accessories and upgrades and continued to use the G-11 setup for years.

-In 2009 I decided hauling gear hours away was becoming difficult and opportunities to go out to the dark sky preserve were getting slimmer as well.
+In 2009 I decided hauling gear hours away was becoming too difficult and opportunities to go out to the dark sky preserve were getting slimmer as well.
 So I built a backyard observatory.
-It was an interesting design using resources I had and was mostly a success and I used it for about two seasons learning again a lot in the process of what works and what doesn't.
+It was an interesting design using resources I had.
+It was mostly a success and I used it for about two seasons, learning again much in the process of what works and what doesn't.
 Life got in the way of my astronomy adventure at that point.
-Caring for my equipment in the non climate controlled observatory was becoming difficult so I stored everything for better times.
-Many times I had pondered selling my equipment but never did.
+Caring for my equipment in the non climate controlled observatory was becoming difficult.
+I decided to store everything for better times.
+I even pondered selling my equipment but, thankfully, never did.

-So here I am today! full swing back into it.
+So here I am today, full swing back into it!
 I was gifted a building and have been working on that for about a year.
-See my page on the new observatory design and construction.
+Be sure to see my page on the new observatory design and construction.
 I continue to explore the sky changing targets and topics as the feeling suits me.